Introduction to Connectors

 GLU Connectors

-GLU.Ware supports an ever expanding list of Connector types and Protocols and their associated payloads including TCP/IP, HTTP, SMTP, FTP, SOAP, REST, ISO8583, ISO20022 – SWIFT MX, ISO15022 – SWIFT MT, MML, GraphQL, FTP, SAP AMQP – Rabbit MQ, AMQP – Apache MQ, SMPP/SMPPS, LDAP and various Database Connectors including MySQL, Oracle, MS SQL, BD2, PostgreSQL and Cassandra.
+GLU.Ware supports an ever expanding list of Connector types and Protocols and their associated payloads including TCP/IP, HTTP, SMTP, FTP, SOAP, REST, ISO8583, ISO20022 – SWIFT MX, ISO15022 – SWIFT MT, FTP, AMQP – Rabbit MQ, AMQP – Apache MQ, SMPP/SMPPS, LDAP and various Database Connectors including MySQL, MS SQL, PostgreSQL and Cassandra.
+GLU has the ability to rapidly add support for other protocols that clients may require such as MML, GraphQL and SAP or there DB connector types such as DB2 and Oracle.

 The GLU.Engine is able to transform any supported Protocol to any other supported Protocol.
 It does this by un-marshalling all payload attributes received into a ‘GLU Object Model’ maintained within the GLU.Engine and it then marshall’s those attributes to outbound payloads using protocol specific content types as required.
 See the Marshalling and Unmarshalling pages for further detail on this topic.